samueljmello/cloudwatch-logging/README.md

     --output-template-file "<output-file>"
 ```

-And lastly, the CloudFormation deployment must be triggered with:
+And then the CloudFormation deployment must be triggered with:

 ```
 aws cloudformation deploy \